Villano II: Professional wrestling career

-José Alfredo Díaz Mendoza, called Alfredo for short, was the oldest son of luchador Ray Mendoza and grew up watching his father compete as a very successful light heavyweight wrestler.
+José Alfredo Díaz Mendoza, called Alfredo for short, was the oldest son of professional wrestler Ray Mendoza and grew up watching his father compete as a very successful light heavyweight wrestler.
 When he and his one-year younger brother José de Jesús were old enough they began training to be wrestlers themselves.
 Mendoza insisted that both brothers should get a college education to fall back on in case wrestling failed.
 As Rey Mendoza was still very much in demand all over Mexico, and as a result travelled a lot, Bobby Bonales completed most of the Díaz' training.
 Both Alfredo and José de Jesús made their professional wrestling debut in 1969, reportedly with their father initially unaware, and began working as a tag team known as Los Bestia Negras ("The Black Beasts"), with José de Jesús working as "Bestia Negra I" and Alfredo as "Bestia Negra II", even though he was older.
 Later on the team worked as Los Búfalo Salvaje ("The Wild Buffalos") again with José de Jesús as "I" and Alfredo as "II".
 In 1970, the brothers came up with new ring characters, Los Villanos ("The Villains"), and the name, along with a very distinctive "X" designed mask, stuck with them for the rest of their careers.

 Villano I and II held the Distrito Federal Tag Team Championship at one point, although records are unclear on who they defeated for the belts.
 The brothers began working for Empresa Mexicana de Lucha Libre (EMLL), the same promotion for which their father worked.
 They were quickly joined by their younger brother Arturo, who became Villano III.
 Villano I and II won the Arena Coliseo Tag Team Championship in the early 1970s, but did not achieve much else while working for EMLL.

-In 1975, Alfredo's father joined with wrestling promoter Francisco Flores and investor Benjamín Mora Jr. to form a new wrestling promotion called Universal Wrestling Association (UWA), in direct competition with EMLL.
+In 1975, Alfredo's father joined with professional wrestling promoter Francisco Flores and investor Benjamín Mora Jr. to form a new professional wrestling promotion called Universal Wrestling Association (UWA), in direct competition with EMLL.
 One of the reasons behind the split was that Mendoza felt EMLL were not giving his sons enough opportunities in the ring.
 All three of the Villanos followed their father to the newly formed UWA.
 While Villano III became a singles competitor and pushed as one of the top stars of the promotion, Villano I and Villano II continued to work as a tag team or as an occasional trio with their younger brother.
 Villano II began appearing less and less in the wrestling ring as the 1970s wore on, usually explained by the promoters that he was injured.
 By 1983, Alfredo's younger brothers had taken the names Villano IV and Villano V and became the regular partners of Villano I, leaving Villano II to work only on rare occasions.
 He wrestled his last match in 1985.